AyanKBhowmick/Exploration/README.md

 # MerlynVoyagerBot
-How to create a Bot in Discord
+How to create a Bot stub in Discord before writing the actual code for the Bot which can be hosted anywhere.

 Go to: https://discord.com/developers/applications